rikhuijzer/site/content/about.md

 ---
-title: Curriculum vitae
+title: About
 ---

-PhD student at the Faculty of Behavioural and Social Sciences, University of Groningen.
+I'm a PhD student at the Faculty of Behavioural and Social Sciences, University of Groningen.

+e-mail: <t.h.huijzer@rug.nl>

 ## Education
 **Eindhoven University of Technology**<br>